Shab-e-Barat is highly celebrated among Muslims especially in Pakistan, India, Bangladesh, Malaysia, Indonesia, and Maldives.

 The full of the Shaban Month is very important.
 The importance of this is evident from a tradition narrated by Aisha (R.A):

 Another narration of Aisha (RA) stated;

-Though, even with so many orientations, other schools of thoughts vary in their view.
+Though, even with so many orientations, other schools of thought vary in their view.
 According to some, there is no straight determination of the night of liberty or no direct background, other than tales and text were reserved out of context.
-As for the verse mentioned to in Surah Ad-Dukhan, it is supposed that:
+As for the verse mentioned in Surah Ad-Dukhan, it is supposed that: